-- 1) Reach the Quest Room and Successfully Achieve the Quest's Goal.
-If all the opened rooms have been completed, the game immediately ends.
-However, the heroes are allowed to return to any rooms they have not completed but they cannot open any new doors or explore new passages after the goal has been achieved.
-The game ends when the uncompleted rooms are completed, or if the Players decide not to return to any more rooms. - 2) All the Heroes Die.
-This is not the preferred option! - 3) The Heroes Retreat.
-The players can decide to end the game by moving the heroes back to the squares they started in they basically escape the dungeon/quest (provided any enemies don't cath-up with them!).
-This is always an option if some if the heroes are badly wounded, unconscious or dead.
+1) Reach the Quest Room and Successfully Achieve the Quest's Goal.
+When the Quest room is completed and all the opened rooms have also been completed, the game immediately ends.
+However, after completing the Quest Room, the heroes are allowed to return to any rooms they have not completed but they cannot open any new doors or explore new passages after the goal has been achieved.
+The game ends when the uncompleted rooms are completed, or if the Players decide not to return to any more rooms.

+2) All the Heroes Die.

+This is not the preferred option!

+3) The Heroes Retreat.

+The players can decide to end the game by moving the heroes back to the staircase - they basically escape the dungeon/quest (provided any enemies don't catch-up with them in the dungeon!).
+This is an option if some of the heroes are badly wounded, unconscious or dead.